sookinoby/sentiment-analysis2/README.md

 convnet_word2vec = mx.sym.SoftmaxOutput(data=fc2_3, name='softmax')
 ```

-Here, we first convert the glove embedding_matrix into a mx.nd.array.
+Here, we first convert the glove embedding_matrix into an mx.nd.array.
 Then we create a symbol variables named weights and assign it to a variable the_emb_3.
 This variable is passed as a parameter to the embed_layer_3 in mx.sym.Embedding.

 The next step is to train the neural network by passing the weight_matrix as the default weights for the embed_layer_3.
-Also, we need to freeze the weights of the embedding layer so, during back propagation, the weights of embed_matrix is not updated.
-Remeber to pass fixed_param_names =['weights'] in the Module API to freeze the weights of embedding layer.
+Also, we need to freeze the weights of the embedding layer so that, during back propagation, the weights of embed_matrix are not updated.
+Remember to pass fixed_param_names =['weights'] in the Module API to freeze the weights of embedding layer.
 Also, pass the arg_params={'weights': weight_matrix} while fitting to use the glove embedding weights.
 Below is the python code.

 ```